Embedding Eximee Forms as a web component

 formId: 'demoFormularzJakoWebcomponent', /* form identifier */

-baseHref: '/api', /* path where the Eximee REST API made available via proxy-pass is accessible */
+baseHref: '/api', /* path where the Eximee REST API exposed by proxy-pass is available */

 onError: function () {